ftntcorecse/ftnt-ansible-docs/docs/fmgr_modules/fmgr_provisioning.rst

 **Name:** fmgr_provisioning

-**Description:** ['Add model devices on the FortiManager using jsonrpc API and have them pre-configured, so when central management is configured, the configuration is pushed down to the registering devices']
+**Description:** Add model devices on the FortiManager using jsonrpc API and have them pre-configured, so when central management is configured, the configuration is pushed down to the registering devices

 **Author(s):** Andrew Welsh

-**Ansible Version Added:** 2.5
+**Ansible Version Added/Required:** 2.5

+**Dev Status:** COMPLETED

+**Owning Developer:**
+Andrew Welsh

 Parameters
 ----------